Scifabric/scifabric.github.io/blog/_posts/2016-02-09-atomic-force-microscope.md

 Edwin and his team contacted us to use our citizen science [Crowdcrafting](http://crowdcrafting.org) platform for analyzing the samples with the crowd.

-This first chapter will be about citizen science, and it will describe what's [crowdsourcing and citizen science](http://scifabric.com/blog/2016/01/27/crowdsourcing-vs-crowdfunding.html).
+This first chapter will be about citizen science, and it will describe what is [crowdsourcing and citizen science](http://scifabric.com/blog/2016/01/27/crowdsourcing-vs-crowdfunding.html).
 It will explain the project where anyone can analyze samples, including links to the [prototype](http://crowdcrafting.org/project/lego2nano/).